vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1151
 Tell me if you are not leaving.
 Bid farewell to those Who can survive to see your return.
-NV
+(N.V.K.
+Ashraf)
 Yes
 1152
 His mere look was once a delight; but now
-Even his embrace saddens, fearing separation. *
+Even his embrace saddens, fearing separation. * (V.V.S.
+Aiyar)
-VS

 1153
 How hard it is to trust when even he who knows
 Breaks his word and goes!
-PS
+(P.S.
+Sundaram)

 1154
 How can I be blamed for trusting one
 Who left me after assuring “fear not”? *
-KK
+(K. Kannan)

 1155
 If you would serve me, stop him going.
 Gone we shall not meet again.
-PS
+(P.S.
+Sundaram)

 1156
 When he is stubborn to announce separation,
 It is futile to hope for reunion. *
-JN
+(J. Narayanaswamy)

 1157
 Do not the bangles sliding down my arms
 Forebode the departure of my lord? *
-DL
+(W.H.
+Drew and  J. Lazarus)
 Yes
 1158
 It is bitter to live among strangers.
 Bitter still is to part with one's love. *
-PS
+(P.S.
+Sundaram)

 1159
 Can fire, which hurts when touched,
 Hurt like the passion of love even untouched?
-NV
+(N.V.K.
+Ashraf)
 Yes
 1160
 Strange how many can bear separation,
 Survive sorrow, and live!
-PS
+(P.S.
+Sundaram)

 Notes:
 1151.
 Another way of putting it: “What use is telling me of your departure?
-Inform that to those who survive to see your return”- NV]
+Inform that to those who survive to see your return”- (N.V.K.
+Ashraf)]
 1157.
 A convention in ancient Tamil poetry was that separation from her lover makes a woman’s hands thin and her bangles loose [Sundaram, 1989].
 The idea is repeated in couplet 1277.
 1159.
 Compare with 1104.
-“Whence did she get the fire which burns when far, and cools when near?” - PS
+“Whence did she get the fire which burns when far, and cools when near?” - (P.S.
+Sundaram)

 117
 Love sickness